 Alternatively, you can use this chart to manage the food preferences of your entire family!
 This also might help you look for recipes and find meals that hopefully everyone will be ecstatic about.

 Let your kids keep track of all the different veggies they eat with this fun chart.

 I acknowledge by requesting this info, I'll be added to Cook Smarts' newsletter list.
 I can unsubscribe at any time.

-Tip #2: Take a page from Mary Poppins and use a spoonful of whatever tastes good to your kids to help the healthy vegetable medicine go down.
+Tip #2: Take a page from Mary Poppins and use a spoonful of something tasty to help those healthy vegetables go down.

 Kids not only have more taste buds than adults, they also have a more acute sense of taste.
-Since a lot of vegetables just have a slight bitterness to them, it might mean your kids are tasting a more pronounced bitterness that we would sense.
+Since a lot of vegetables have a slight bitterness to them, it might mean your kids are tasting a more pronounced bitterness than we sense.
 And human evolution has trained us to avoid bitter things, because back in caveman days, it might mean that something was poisonous.

 How to Roast Vegetables with Different Flavors

 Learn how to roast veggies and make it fun and different with 3 of our favorite flavor profiles.

 Tip #3: Parents are responsible for the what, when, and where of feeding, while children are responsible for the how much and whether of eating.